This story has been updated.

-“Together with our investors, our objective is to work with our debtholders and other creditors to restructure the $5 billion of long-term debt on our balance sheet,” the company said in its bankruptcy filing, which is language a long distance from the company’s humble roots and its endless aisles of robots and hairy monsters.
+“Together with our investors, our objective is to work with our debtholders and other creditors to restructure the $5 billion of long-term debt on our balance sheet,” the company said in its bankruptcy filing — language a long distance from the company’s humble roots and its endless aisles of robots and hairy monsters.

 From that story with the woman who couldn’t find robots just before Christmas: